IELTS Test Dates

 IELTS is jointly owned by British Council; IDP: IELTS Australia and Cambridge English Language Assessment.

-IELTS scores are accepted by more than 8,000 recognising organisations and delivered in 900+ locations worldwide.
-In the last year, two million people took the IELTS test.
+IELTS scores are accepted by more than 8,000 recognising organisations and delivered in more than 900 locations worldwide.

 The IELTS test is widely recognised by universities and employers in many countries and is used by candidates for many different reasons, including: